muhammed-suhaid/Profile_List_App/README.md

 # profile_App

-A new Flutter project which a user can add profiles
+A new On-going Flutter project which a user can add profiles

 With a simple user-interface a user can add profile of his/her friends, family, etc. User can delete, edit and search a profile and also can add a profile to favourite list.